ScottLogic/blog/_posts/2017-08-31-graduate-induction-week.md

 ---
 title: Team Building, Development, and Go-karting &#58; My Induction Week at Scott Logic
 date: 2017-08-31 00:00:00 Z
 categories:
-- rrhodes
 - People
 tags:
 - featured
 author: rrhodes
 layout: default_post
 summary: This blog post, written by a graduate developer joining the Edinburgh team, reflects on his induction week experience at Newcastle.
 A total of sixteen graduates across UX, development, and testing joined this August, and the induction was an ideal opportunity for everyone to meet.
 image: rrhodes/assets/featured/bridge_building.jpg
 ---